 Most LWCBMN sampling is conducted at stations where water flow is continuously monitored by the Water Survey of Canada (WSC).
 By tracking flow online using the WSC's real-time data, the network can notify partners and citizen scientists across the watershed to ensure frequent sampling during peak flows.

-Sites with flow data can be coupled with LWCBMN data to calculate phosphorus loads.
+Sampling at these stations provides corresponding real-time flow data, allowing LWCBMN data to be used to calculate phosphorus loads.
 We need several samples throughout the season, corresponding to changes in flow, to accurately calculate these loads.
 Phosphorus loads can subsequently be used to calculate phosphorus export, based on the area of the watershed.